 How to Price Accounting Services with Value to Your Clients in 5 Steps

 Finding the right price for a service doesn’t necessarily mean it’s the cheapest.
-Instead, you want to make sure what you’re spending your hard-earned money on is worth the investment also.
-Follow these steps to price accounting services for your firm that provides both you and your clients value:
+Instead, you want to make sure you’re spending your hard-earned money on a worthwhile investment.
+Follow these steps to price accounting services to provide value to both you and your clients:

 Step 1: Have a conversation with your prospective client.

 This conversation can be in-person or over the phone, email, or video conference.
-Asking the right questions in this conversation can help you determine if this client is a good fit for your expertise and how you’ve created your business.
-When both of you walk away from the conversation, you should both have a good idea of whether or not your services are what they need and are willing to pay for.
+Asking the right questions in this conversation can help you determine if this client is a good fit for your expertise, and how you’ve created your business.
+When you both walk away from the conversation, you should each have a good idea of whether or not your services are what they need and an amount they are willing to pay.

-Use these questions and build them into your initial consultation call or form on your website:
+Use these questions during your initial consultation call or form on your website:

-- What have you learned about accounting services or what services you need in your search so far?
+1. What have you learned about accounting services as well as the types of services you need?

 This question gives you an understanding of where they are in the decision-making process and how familiar they are with hiring or working with an accountant or bookkeeper.
 Having this context can help you determine the value you’re bringing to their business (if value-based pricing) or if your pricing aligns with their budget (fixed-fee pricing).

-- How do you handle your accounting right now?
+2. How do you currently handle your accounting function?

 Get an idea of what they’re doing now and how much they like it.
 Any complaints can be used in your pitch to seal the deal.
-If you have a certain product or offering that matches with a complaint, you can lead with that in your proposal and support of pricing.
+If you have a certain product or offering that matches with a complaint, you can lead with that in your proposal which can also support your pricing model.
 Also, knowing if they do nothing or DIY can determine fit on your ideal client type and how you’re set up to assist them with implementing a formal accounting process.